omgateRepo/DS-proforma/docs/features/real-estate-projects.md

   - `description` / notes.
   - `purchase_price_usd`, `closing_date`.
     - Closing date uses a date picker (month/day/year) so timelines align with cashflow modeling.
+  - `start_leasing_date`, `stabilized_date` – optional project-level milestones (both post-closing) that drive revenue ramping and default management scheduling.
+    - Management fees (including the auto-generated turnover line) default their start month to the Start Leasing Date.
+    - All revenue rows ramp linearly from 0 at the Start Leasing Date to full run-rate at the Stabilized Date; before leasing begins they contribute 0 to cashflow.
   - `latitude`, `longitude` – captured from the address autocomplete (editable if adjustments needed).
 Used for satellite preview and mapping context.
   - `target_units`, `target_sqft`.
   - `sponsor` (future, for LP/GP tracking).